Neytiri: Avatar: Adapt or Die (2022)

 Years before the events of Avatar, Dr. Grace Augustine contacts the Omaticaya Clan and proposes the idea of a school where the Na'vi and humans could interact.
 Mo'at and Eytukan are against the idea, but consult their daughters Neytiri and Sylwanin, along with other Na'vi children for their opinions on the matter.
 They request to visit Hell's Gate, and Mo'at takes them there to meet Grace and learn about human operations.
 Grace gives Neytiri and the other kids a tour of the base and teaches them how to play basketball.
 After returning home, Mo'at asks the children about what they think about attending the human school.
 While Neytiri is excited about the idea, Sylwanin points out that at the school, the humans will learn from the Na'vi, but not the other way around.
 Mo'at and Eytukan agree and decide to open the school, but the latter gets suspicious after children including Neytiri who went to Hell's Gate begin developing symptoms of a mysterious illness.

 Mo'at discusses this with Grace, asking if the disease came from Hell's Gate, who is shocked and denies it; Mo'at believes there was no malice, but is unconvinced that the disease didn't come from humans.
 Grace leaves Mo'at with supplies and returns to her lab in Hell's Gate, where Parker Selfridge assures Grace that the RDA was not responsible for the sickness.
 Meanwhile, Eytukan questions Mo'at about Grace's supplies informs her that Neytiri's sickness is getting worse.

 Grace returns and is told by Mo'at that the sickness has begun infecting adults as well.
 Mo'at and Grace then begin a journey to visit the Tawkami Clan, Pandora's master botanists, hoping that they will have more knowledge of the sickness.

 At Grace's school, Neytiri and Sylwanin learn to speak English, being regarded as the “top students”, but the school is attacked and Sylwanin is shot and killed.
 This strains the human's relationship between the Na'vi, who ban them from their land.
 Meanwhile, Neytiri gets engaged to Sylwanin's fiancé, Tsu'tey, in order to also be the next Tsahìk.

 Merchandise

 Mattel made an action figure of Neytiri as part of a range of Avatar action figures produced for the first film.
 She was also included in a range of Avatar toys produced for McDonald's Happy Meals.
-Lego has produced Minifigures of Neytiri for its Lego Avatar theme.
-Of the ten sets released so far, Sully appears in 4 of them, with 4 minifigures representing her various looks throughout both films.
+Lego has produced figures of Neytiri for its Lego Avatar theme.